-In addition to serving on the Flagstaff City Council, Mayor Evans is the Executive Director of the Sunnyside Neighborhood Association of Flagstaff, Inc., a resident driven social profit (nonprofit) organization that focuses on the redevelopment, growth and prosperity of one of city’s most challenged neighborhoods.
+In addition to serving on the Flagstaff City Council, Mayor Evans is the Executive Director of the Sunnyside Neighborhood Association of Flagstaff, Inc., a resident-driven social profit (nonprofit) organization that focuses on the redevelopment, growth, and prosperity of one of the city's most challenged neighborhoods.
 Prior to this role, she was the Vice-President of Mission Services for Goodwill Industries of Northern Arizona.
-She is also the owner of a small business (Destiney’s Creations) and a published author (A Conversation with Alma).
+She is also the owner of a small business (Destiney's Creations) and a published author (A Conversation with Alma).

 Mayor Evans was recognized by the Arizona Business Magazine as one of Arizona's "Most Influential Women in Business" in 2018, other recognitions include:

 - Arizona Community Action Association's Margie Frost Champion Against Poverty Award

 - Coconino Coalition for Children and Youth Caring for Children Award

 - Coconino Hispanic Advisory Council Cesar E Chavez Community Award

 - Greater Flagstaff Chamber of Commerce Athena Award